Isaac-Franklin/fokify-js-app/README.md

 3. The development files are all located in the start_here folder.

 4. Open up your terminal/command prompt and navigate to your *start_here* folder.
-Type in `$ npm run start` to start your webpack server and begin development.
+Install dependencies with `$ npm install` & type `$ npm run start` to start your webpack server and begin development.

 5. Located in the src file, on line 434 in index.html, change `{%NAME%}` with your first and last name.